ContextLab/chatify/README.md

 # Chatify 🤖
 [![DOI](https://zenodo.org/badge/627651845.svg)](https://zenodo.org/badge/latestdoi/627651845)

-A python package that enables ipython magic commands to Jupyter notebooks that provide LLM-driven enhancements to markdown and code cells.
-This package is currently in the *alpha* stage: expect broken things, crashes, bad (wrong, misleading) answers, and other issues.
+Chatify is a python package that enables ipython magic commands to Jupyter notebooks that provide LLM-driven enhancements to markdown and code cells.
+This package is currently in the *alpha* stage: expect broken things, crashes, bad (wrong, misleading) answers, and other serious issues.
+That said, we think Chatify is pretty neat even in this early form, and we're excited about its future!

 ![Image credit: DALL-E-2; prompt: robotic tutor helping a human student learn to program, science fiction, detailed rendering, futuristic, exquisite detail, graphic artist](https://github.com/ContextLab/chatify/assets/9030494/e3b928e1-f683-44a5-af1e-5c51e3f0e541)

 # Background

-This tool was created to supplement the [Neuromatch Academy](https://compneuro.neuromatch.io/tutorials/intro.html) materials.
+This tool was originally created to supplement the [Neuromatch Academy](https://compneuro.neuromatch.io/tutorials/intro.html) materials.
 To reign in costs in this initial version and enable support for the widest audience, we use [the smallest (7B parameter) variant of Meta's Llama 2 model](https://huggingface.co/meta-llama/Llama-2-7b) as the default model.
 A "Chatify-enhanced" version of the Neuromatch computational neuroscience course may be found [here](https://contextlab.github.io/course-content/tutorials/intro.html), and an enhanced version of the deep learning course may be found [here](https://contextlab.github.io/course-content-dl/tutorials/intro.html).

 ## Installing and enabling Chatify

-To install and enable chatify in any Jupyter notebook, add the following two cells to the top of your notebook (and run them):
+To install and enable chatify in any Jupyter (iPython) notebook, add the following two cells to the top of your notebook (and run them):

 ```python
 %pip install davos